This post may contain affiliate links. If you make a purchase through any of my links I may earn a commission.See my full disclosure here.

 Do you want children and if so how long will you be at home with them?
 How many?

-Do you have an emergency fund and if not, how can you quickly get one established.
+Have you already started an emergency fund and if not, how can you quickly get one established.

 Do you have plans for vacations and how you will pay for them?